ghc-proposals/ghc-proposals/proposals/0000-unbanged-strict-patterns.rst

 5. Change (B) is necessary to allow change (A) not to break code in the wild.

+By way of history: I did not set out to change this directly, but I hit upon the inconsistency between the implementation and the specification in other work.
+The code was quite tangled, and this is a cleaning-up of this whole area.
+But the cleaning-up has user-facing effects, leading to this proposal.

 Proposed Change Specification
 -----------------------------